teamuness/teamuness.github.io/speakers/index.md

               movement with an emphasis in running, cycling, and swimming mechanics.
               MacKenzie and his program have been featured in Competitor, Runner's World, Triathlete, Men's Journal, ESPN Rise, The Economist, Outside, and Tim Ferriss' bestseller The 4-Hour Body.
-Brian consults has worked with several Olympians, and has consulted with several athletic teams, including the 2012 & 2013 Western Athletic Conference Champions San Jose State Women's Swim Team.
+Brian has worked with several Olympians, and also consults with several athletic teams, including the San Jose State Women's Swim Team.
 He He has co-authored Power Speed Endurance, and New York Times Best Seller & Men's Journal Health Book of the Year, UnBreakable Runner.
           </div>